Barbarian Virtues: An Incomplete Critique of American Imperialism

 About Michael KleenMichael Kleen is an author, raconteur, and occasional traveler.
 He has a M.A. in History and M.S. in Education.
 He enjoys studying military history, folklore, and philosophy.

-Posted on January 2, 2017, in Books, History, Reviews and tagged American History, Barbarian Virtues, Cuba, Hawaii, Immigration, labor, Mathew Frye Jacobson, Puerto Rico, Social History, Theodore Roosevelt.
+Posted on January 2, 2017, in Books, History, Reviews and tagged American History, Barbarian Virtues, Cuba, Hawaii, Immigration, labor, Puerto Rico, Social History.
 Bookmark the permalink.
 Leave a comment.